Prowlcorp/Pokemon-Showdown-VProwl/tools/simulate/README.md

 ## exhaustive

-The `exhaustive` subcommand cycles through all generations and game types, attempting to use as many different effects as possible in the battles it randomly simulates.
+The `exhaustive` subcommand cycles through all game types, attempting to use as many different effects as possible in the battles it randomly simulates.
 This can be useful as a form of ['smoke testing'](https://en.wikipedia.org/wiki/Smoke_testing_\(software\)), a